Life Management | Career Readiness | Spiritual Development

 Every Tuesday and Thursday, before class, groups and/or individuals provide a meal for the ladies.
 This is invaluable for the ladies and instructors that come straight from work.
 This is also a wonderful time of getting to know each other and just decompressing after a busy day.
 Some meal providers sign up for the entire year’s classes and are scheduled for the same night each month.
 Others prefer to just provide one or two meals a year.

-There are openings in the meal schedule for the 2023-2024 class year.
-Contact Kim Davis at kadavis1972@yahoo.com for openings if you would like to provide a meal.
+There are openings in the meal schedule for the 2024-2025 class year.
+Contact Amanda Roberts at [email protected] for openings if you would like to provide a meal.

 Several times throughout the year, we will have celebrations for our ladies when they graduate, meet a goal, or for a holiday.
 Special treats and prizes are always needed for those celebrations.
 We also have a yearly fundraising gala that utilizes sponsors and table hosts to make it a success.

 ANNOUNCEMENT!!
-We have a couple of wonderful ladies that have agreed to take over the collecting of prayer concerns from all the folks and friends of Hand UP For Women and doing some follow-up on those prayer concerns.
+One of our wonderful volunteers have agreed to take over the collecting of prayer concerns from all the folks and friends of Hand UP For Women and doing some follow-up on those prayer concerns.
 If you have prayer requests, let us know.
-If you are part of a prayer team or maybe there is one at your church and would like to receive a weekly prayer list from Hand UP, please email Karen your contact information and she will pass it along to our leaders. (karen@ahandupforwomen.org)
+If you are part of a prayer team or maybe there is one at your church and would like to receive a weekly prayer list from Hand UP, please email Karen your contact information and she will pass it along to our leaders. ([email protected])

 Our volunteer instructors are the backbone of our program.
 We are occasionally looking for new and additional instructors in all subject areas.
 The night classes are on Tuesday and Thursday from 6:00 p.m. to 8:00 p.m.
 In the event that we begin daytime classes we will need instructors that are available during morning hours on Monday and Wednesday as well as new topics that would be helpful..